 KPMG web sites may include functionality to enable sharing via third party social media applications, such as the Facebook Like button and Twitter widget.
 These social media applications may collect and use information regarding your use of KPMG web sites (see details on 'Social Sharing' cookies above).
 Any personal information that you provide via such social media applications may be collected and used by other members of that social media application and such interactions are governed by the privacy policies of the companies that provide the application.
 We do not have control over, or responsibility for, those companies or their use of your information.

 In addition, KPMG web sites may host blogs, forums, crowd-sourcing and other applications or services (collectively "social media features").
 The purpose of social media features is to facilitate the sharing of knowledge and content.
-Any personal information that you provide on any KPMG social media feature may be shared with other users of that social media feature (unless otherwise stated at the point of collection), over whom we often have limited or no control.
+Any personal information that you provide on any KPMG social media feature may be shared with other users of that social media feature (unless otherwise stated at the point of collection), over whom we may have limited or no control.

 KPMG understands the importance of protecting children's privacy, especially in an online environment.
 In particular, our sites are not intentionally designed for or directed at children under the age of 13.
 It is our policy never to knowingly collect or maintain information about anyone under the age of 13, except as part of an engagement to provide professional services and in this case only with the appropriate consent from his or her parents or guardians.